xpladev/docs/content/en/develop/develop/core-modules/distribution.md

 {{< alert >}}
 **Note**

-XPLA Chain's distribution module inherits from Cosmos SDK's [`distribution`](https://docs.cosmos.network/v0.45/modules/distribution/) module.
-This document is a stub and covers mainly important XPLA Chain-specific notes about how it is used.
+CONX Chain's distribution module inherits from Cosmos SDK's [`distribution`](https://docs.cosmos.network/v0.45/modules/distribution/) module.
+This document is a stub and covers mainly important CONX Chain-specific notes about how it is used.
 {{< /alert >}}

 The distribution module describes a mechanism that tracks collected fees and passively distributes them to validators and delegators.
 Additionally, the distribution module defines the community pool, which is a pool of funds under the control of on-chain governance.